Dance in Australia: Ballet Dancers

-Renowned Australian ballet dancers include English-born Dame Peggy van Praagh and Robert Helpmann, both of whom served as artistic directors for the Australian Ballet.
+Dame Peggy van Praagh was the founding artistic director of The Australian Ballet.
+Robert Helpmann was appointed co-artistic director along side van Praagh in 1965.

 Li Cunxin, acclaimed ballerino and author of the best-selling autobiography Mao's Last Dancer, moved to Melbourne in 1995 where he became a principal dancer with the Australian Ballet.
-He subsequently worked as the artistic director of the Queensland Ballet from 2012 to 2023.
+He subsequently served as the artistic director of Queensland Ballet from 2013 to 2023.

 Other Australian dances

 Melbourne shuffle

 The Melbourne shuffle is a rave dance that developed in Melbourne in the late 1980s and early 1990s.
 The dance moves involve a fast heel-and-toe movement or T-step, combined with a variation of the running man coupled with a matching arm action.
-The dance is improvised and involves "repeatedly shuffling your feet inwards, then outwards, while thrusting your arms up and down, or side to side, in time with the beat".
+The dance has no set steps and is primarily based on footwork involving sliding from left to right, moving in a triangular direction, or remaining on the spot.

 New Vogue

 The New Vogue is an Australian style of sequence Ballroom dancing.
-Each New Vogue dance has a fixed set of steps can be learnt in advance.
+Each New Vogue dance has a fixed sequence of steps that can be learnt in advance.
 Compared to traditional Ballroom dancing which is heavily reliant on the skill of the leader, New Vogue dances are more accessible to beginners as both partners can learn the steps and dance together.
 New Vogue Dancing is one of the three Dancesport styles in Australia, in addition to traditional Ballroom and Latin American.

 Dance in popular culture

-Baz Luhrmann's popular 1992 film Strictly Ballroom, starring Paul Mercurio, contributed to an increased interest in dance competition in Australia, and popular dance shows such as So You Think You Can Dance have featured on television in recent years.
+Baz Luhrmann's 1992 film Strictly Ballroom, starring Paul Mercurio, depicts the Australian competitive ballroom dancing scene.
+The television series So You Think You Can Dance Australia premiered in 2008.

-A bush doof is a type of outdoor dance party that originated in Australia in the 1990s, similar to a rave.
-Bush doofs are usually held in a remote country area or outside a large city in surrounding bush or rainforest, and generally feature electronic dance music.
-Events referred to as doofs are now held worldwide and have built from a small set of social groups to a subculture with millions of active members.
+A bush doof is an outdoor electronic dance music party typically held in bush or rural settings.
+Bush doof culture developed in Australia in the early 1990s, with Earthcore, held in Victoria in 1993, credited as the first organised bush doofs.

 List of dance companies

 Major dance companies

-Those dance companies funded by the Major Performing Arts Board of the Australia Council and from state arts agencies are listed below.
+Major Australian performing arts organisations receive joint investment through the National Performing Arts Partnership Framework, administered by Creative Australia in partnership with state and territory arts agencies.